orthecreedence/wookie-doc/views/docs/hooks.md

 client does chunk and every chunk comes in before we set up our chunking handler, the handler will always be called with the missed data (and `last-chunk-p` will still be accurate).

+While this is all fine and great, it means that your app server is going to be saving large chunks of data in memory while waiting for your DB to respond, so keep those auth queries simple and fast!

 ##### :post-route
 ```lisp